 I'm a Lululemon customer.
-Yes, I'm aware it's not a brand loyalty most men admit easily.
-As I sit here, typing, in fact, I'm wearing a pair of Lululemon "Game On" boxer briefs, and they are decidedly cozy.
+And, yes, I'm aware it's not a brand loyalty most men admit easily.
+As I sit here, typing, in fact, I'm wearing a pair of Lululemon "Game On" boxer briefs, which are decidedly cozy.

-What's uncozy is the company's embrace of the notoriously cold-hearted philosophy of writer Ayn Rand.
-In late October, the company began emblazoning its shopping bags with the phrase "Who is John Galt?," a catchphrase from Rand's 1957 novel Atlas Shrugged.
-The book, which derides altruism and claims self-interest as the path to a better world, has long been a favourite of free-market conservatives and laissez-faire capitalists, especially in the United States.
+What's decidedly uncozy is the company's apparent embrace of the controversial philosophy of writer Ayn Rand.
+In late October, the company began emblazoning its shopping bags with the phrase "Who is John Galt?," a catchphrase from the 1957 novel Atlas Shrugged.
+The book, which derides altruism and claims self-interest is the path to a better world, is a perennial favourite among free-market conservatives and laissez-faire capitalists, especially in the United States.

 Is the steely ethos of every man for himself the note Lululemon is trying to hit?
 Or has the company whose calling card is positivity, "flow" and harmony just blown a sour note?

-Interested in having a look around, I went to Lululemon's Eaton Centre Toronto location.
+I went down to Lululemon's Eaton Centre location to have a look for myself.
 The first thing I encountered at the store were my own queasy feelings about the new-age spiritualism of the place.

 There's the shop itself.
-Look over the shoulder of the lissome clerk nearest you and you'll see a framed placard.
+Look over the shoulder of the lean, lissome clerk nearest you and you're likely to see a framed placard.
 In it is an affirmation: "I will be the district manager of Lululemon Vancouver by 2013," read one I saw.
 "I will sing on stage with Lady Gaga by 2016," read another.
-They're statements of ambition made by employees with, one must assume, the assent of management.
+They're statements of goals made by employees with, one has to assume, the encouragement of Lululemon management.

 Has the brand become schizophrenic?
-Repeated throughout Lulu's online manifesto is praise for the virtue of "living in the moment."
-(It's the way to maximize creativity and focus your conscious mind, the company says. and "could be the meaning of life.")
+Repeated throughout Lululemon's online manifesto is praise for the virtue of "living in the moment."
+(Not only is it the way to maximize creativity and focus your conscious mind, the company says; it "could be the meaning of life.")
 But striving and straining toward future goals has little to do with living blissfully in the present.
 How can one practice mindful acceptance while declaring war, Galt-like, on modern life's "culture of mediocrity."

 It's a logical gulf that a recent Lululemon blog post only widened.
 In it, a staff writer explains that founder Chip Wilson, who read Atlas Shrugged at 18, found inspiration in the book's call to "elevate the world from mediocrity to greatness."